auwsmit/vim-spear/README.md

 on the order of pinned files.
 Now you can always access them when you return to the project.

-Edit and rearrange the menu list and save it like a normal buffer.
-Quickly quit or save with `q` and `s`, and open files with `<CR>`.
+Edit, rearrange the menu list, and save it like a normal buffer.
+Quickly save or quit with `s` and `q`, and open files with `<CR>`.
 The mappings to add and remove the also work while the menu is open.

 Beware that opening a file from the menu will also save any unsaved changes.